Zieten, Hans Joachim von

 In 1715, Zieten began his military career as a volunteer in the infantry regiment von Schwendy.
 During his ten years of service as an infantryman, he vainly requested a promotion four times.
 His small stature (1,60 m) did not serve him well to aspire to such a promotion.

-In 1726, Zieten reenlisted as lieutenant in the Prussian dragoon regiment von Wuthenau.
+On January 21, 1726, Zieten reenlisted as second-lieutenant in the Prussian dragoon regiment von Wuthenau, which had just been increased from five to ten squadrons.
 He soon quarreled with his squadron-commander whom he provoked in duel.
 The punishment of Zieten for this encroachment was a detention of one year in a fortress.
 However, as soon as he was freed, he provoked his superior in duel once again and was discharged.

-In 1735, during the War of the Polish Succession, Zieten served as squadron commander under the Austrian General Baronay for the Rhine campaign against France.
+In 1735, during the War of the Polish Succession, Zieten served as squadron commander in the Prussian auxiliary corps, under the Austrian General Johann Count Baranyay de Bodorfalva for the campaign on the Rhine against France.
 This gave him the opportunity to learn light cavalry work from the only army who really mastered it during this period.

-In January 1736, Friedrich Wilhelm I of Prussia promoted the now experimented Zieten as major of the "Leibkorps Husaren".
+On January 21, 1736, Friedrich Wilhelm I of Prussia promoted the now experimented Zieten as major of the "Leibkorps Husaren".

 In 1741, at the start of the First Silesian War, Zieten was promoted lieutenant-colonel.
-On May 17, he met his old teacher Baronay in an engagement near the Castle of Roth, not far from Mollwitz.
+On May 17, he met his old teacher Baranyay in an engagement near Rothschloss (present-day Kondratowice/PL), not far from Mollwitz.
 Zieten charged 1,400 Austrian cavalrymen at the head of 600 hussars.
 He broke and routed the Austrians.
-A few days later, Baronay sent him a complimentary letter.
-Furthermore, Winterfeldt who was in command at Roth reported favorably upon Zieten's conduct.
-Frederick II was informed of Zieten's feat of arms and gave him the "Pour le Mérite" medal.
+A few days later, Baranyay sent him a complimentary letter.
+Furthermore, Winterfeldt, who was in command at Rothschloss, reported favorably upon Zieten's conduct.
+Frederick II was informed of Zieten's feat of arms and gave him, on May 19, the "Pour le Mérite" medal.
 He also made sure that he got promoted.
-Indeed, Zieten became colonel of a new hussar regiment (Zieten Hussars) within the same year.
+Indeed, on July 24 of the same year, Zieten became colonel of a new hussar regiment (Zieten Hussars).

 In February 1742, Zieten led a reconnaissance into Moravia where his hussars advanced up to 4 km of Vienna and brought back a considerable booty.
 During the retreat to Silesia, Zieten and his regiment were part of the rearguard.
 During the following years, Zieten and his hussars became famous for their surprise attacks.